How to Recruit for the Busy Season & Grow Your Business

 "I have more leads than I know what to do with, but I can't find employees to bring onto my team to handle more leads even if I wanted to."

 So, how do we fix this major pain point home service companies are experiencing?

 Currently, businesses wanting to actively recruit should look into inbound marketing.
-You might be asking why?
-Replace inbound with a hiring process, and you get— inbound recruiting.
+Why?
+Inbound recruiting.
 This simple concept is delivering a significant impact throughout businesses wanting to take advantage of growth.

-Sounds pretty simple, but if your company is searchable in every single way you’re one step ahead.
-Make sure you're promoting your brand and company on search engines and social channels.
-Those who seek out your company are able to find you and learn about what you do.
+By making yourself findable, those seeking employment are able to find your company and learn about what you do.
 While this part isn’t complex, it does take time and effort.
 In today’s digital world, this is also important for brand recognition.